NUBIC/surveyor/README.md

 To work on the code fork this github project.
 Run:

-`rake -f init_testbed.rakefile`
+    $ rake testbed

-which will generate a test app in testbed.
-Run rake spec and rake cucumber there, and start writing tests!
+which will generate a test app in `testbed`.
+Run rake spec and rake cucumber from the root and start writing tests!

 Copyright (c) 2008-2011 Brian Chamberlain and Mark Yoon, released under the MIT license